anoopsarkar/advanced-nlp-class/hw1.md

 You must have the following files or `zipsrc.py` will complain about it:

-* `answer/chunker.py` -- this is your solution to the homework. start by copying `default.py` as explained below.
+* `answer/bertchunker.py` -- this is your solution to the homework. start by copying `default.py` as explained below.
-* `answer/chunker.ipynb` -- this is the iPython notebook that will be your write-up for the homework.
+* `answer/bertchunker.ipynb` -- this is the iPython notebook that will be your write-up for the homework.

 In addition, each group member should write down a short description of what they did for this homework in `answer/README.username`.

 ### Upload to Coursys

-Go to `Homework 3` on Coursys and do a group submission:
+Go to `Homework 1` on Coursys and do a group submission:

 * Upload `output.zip` and `source.zip`
-* Make sure your `source.zip` matches your Gitlab repository.
-* Make sure you have documented your approach in `answer/chunker.ipynb`.
+* Make sure you have documented your approach in `answer/bertchunker.ipynb`.
-* Make sure each member of your group has documented their contribution to this homework in `answer/README.username` where `username` is your CSIL/GitLab username.
+* Make sure each member of your group has documented their contribution to this homework in the Python notebook.

 ## Grading